spread-ai/docs-comments/docs/module-2/querying-spread.md

      ```
 </div>

-In the query above we include the `datasetId` as an inline variable, but it's also possible to provide variables in a separate object and then call the variable using the `$`.
+In the query above we include the `datasetId` as an inline variable, but it's also possible to provide variables in a separate object and then call the variable using the `$` symbol.

 <div class='grid' markdown>